Note: If you are a healthcare worker in the NYC area, you can request PPE on our website, nycmakesppe.com.

 We have already distributed more than 15,000 face shields, 4,000 sewn cotton masks, 5 gallons of hand sanitizer, and other PPE.
 All of us are volunteering our time and skills, but we need funds to pay for materials, molds, tooling, and other manufacturing costs.

 We urgently need more funds to support PPE manufacturing

 It’s not just medical staff who need our equipment.
 We are extending our reach to other underserved frontline workers such as custodial staff, transit personnel, and other high-contact occupations who lack access to the appropriate PPE.
 Even after the government lifts the regional lockdown, we must continue to protect our essential workers.
 We also need to prepare our response for a possible future wave of the crisis: experience has taught us that having funds in place early helps us to act fast and decisively in response to new events.

 What we make and distribute

-As makers, we create custom equipment every day using or 3D printers, laser cutters, vinyl cutters and other rapid manufacturing tools.
+As makers, we regularly create custom equipment using 3D printers, laser cutters, vinyl cutters, and other rapid manufacturing tools.
 The worldwide maker community creates and shares new designs every day.
 We have already manufactured many thousands of units of two of the most promising face shield designs:

 More details on our efforts can be found at nycmakesppe.com, which also has a list of PPE delivered so far.
 If you are a healthcare worker in the NYC area, you can request PPE there.
 We have also published our designs and resources for other groups who may wish to use them.